Ramesh Chandra (academic)

-Professor Ramesh Chandra (born 1 July 1957) is a biomedical scientist, educationist, administrator and institution builder who has worked mainly to address the urgent need to provide chemotherapeutic approaches and “kindler and gentle” chemotherapy modalities..
-He has authored more than 400 research publications. and edited dozens of books.
-Moreover, he has mentored more than 100 Ph.D. students and a large number of M.Phil., M.Sc., M.Tech. and M.D. students, who are occupying high positions globally.
-Professor Chandra shows deep commitment to the cause of higher education & research and possess in ample measure quality of dynamic leadership, vision required for building academic institutions.
+Professor Ramesh Chandra (born 1 July 1957) is a biomedical scientist, educationist, administrator and institution builder who has worked mainly to address the need to provide chemotherapeutic approaches and “kinder and gentler” chemotherapy modalities.
+He has authored more than 400 research publications and edited dozens of books.
+Moreover, he has mentored more than 100 Ph.D. students and a large number of M.Phil., M.Sc., M.Tech., and M.D. students, who are occupying high positions globally.